davidgodinez/exxonmobile/README.md

  Be sure to set up database credentials setting a username and password.
 3. Once you have conda installed and a database set up, you can open up your IDE to your project's directory, open terminal, or whatever bash/sh/zsh you prefer and run the following: `conda env create -f environment.yml`.
 This will create a conda environment with all the required dependencies that will allow you to run your pipeline as a script and serve as your notebook kernel.

-# If You can also use toml file to build your environment.
+# You can also use toml file to build your environment using Poetry.

 Use the command `poetry run jupyter notebook` to bring up the notebook.